skills/migrate-ado-repository/.github/steps/1-step.md

 1. Navigate to your [Azure DevOps](https://dev.azure.com/) organization in a new browser tab.
 1. Click on `User Settings` in top right corner, next to your profile picture.
 1. Select `Personal access tokens` from the dropdown menu.
 Click `New Token` to create a new personal access token.
-1. Give your token a descriptive name (e.g., `GitHub Skills Migration Exercise`).
+1. Give your token a descriptive name (e.g., `GitHub Skills Migration Exercise`) and set the expiration to a shorter duration (e.g., 1 day).
 1. Under `Scopes`, select `Custom defined` and choose the following scopes:
    - **Project and Team**: Read, write & manage (to create a project)
    - **Code**: Read, write & manage (to create repositories, branches, and files)